Wer-Wolf/Morse-Cache/README.md

 3. Release the calibration button when the LED lights up briefly.

-    * If the LED does not light up briefly, check volatge source and repeat step 2.
+    * If the LED does not light up briefly, check voltage source and repeat step 2.

-***Releasing the magnetic switch after the LED goes out will display the morse code sequence***
+***Releasing the magnetic switch after the LED goes off will display the morse code sequence***

 4. Device is ready for use.